MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

 <div class="div2">

 ## Why the concern over accessibility?
   Originally brought on for front-end development, I noticed the accessibility issues when my battery-operated mouse died.
-This [situational disability](www.google.com) required I use my keyboard to navigate the website.
+This <a href="https://www.access-can.ca/news/the-state-of-disability#:~:text=Situational%20disabilities%20are%20a%20little,a%20permanent%20or%20temporary%20disability." target="_blank">situational disability</a> required I use my keyboard to navigate the website.
 It is important to recognize that accessibility is for everyone, from someone who is blind, has limb differentiation, to someone having a temporary or situational disability.
 As a government agency, the website is required to be W.C.A.G.
 2.0/Section 508 accessible.

   ### What is W.C.A.G?
   The Web Content Accessibility Guidelines are part of a series of web accessibility guidelines considered to be the benchmark for compliance.